-A student may withdraw from a class by logging into the OneACCS portal.
-Official withdrawal forms for complete withdrawals may be obtained on the College website.
-Students needing assistance can contact the Office of Student Services by e-mailing student_services@cacc.edu.
+A student may withdraw from a class by logging into the OneACCS / MyCACC portal.
+Official withdrawal forms for complete withdrawals may be obtained on the College website under the Student Tab.
+Students needing assistance can contact the Office of Student Services by e-mailing student-services@cacc.edu.